Kris Kobach: Connections with Trump administration

-Kansas Attorney General 2022
+2022 Kansas Attorney General

+Election

 In 2022, Kobach filed to run for the post of Kansas Attorney General ("AG"), as a Republican.
 In the 2022 Kansas Attorney General election, Kobach defeated two other GOP candidates—state legislator Kellie Warren and former federal prosecutor Tony Mattivi—to become the party nominee for AG.

 In a campaign somewhat toned down from his previous showy, controversial campaigns, Kobach nevertheless, again, talked (less) about illegal immigration, and repeated his desire to tighten voting procedures, making undocumented claims of voter fraud (repudiated by fellow Republican, Kansas Secretary of State Scott Schwab, the state's top election official).
 He also vowed to establish a team in the Kansas Attorney General's office dedicated to suing President Biden and his administration.

-In the general election, Kobach faced novice Democrat politician Chris Mann, a former police officer, prosecutor, and state securities regulator, who is an attorney in private practice.
+In the general election, Kobach faced novice Democratic politician Chris Mann, a former police officer, prosecutor, and state securities regulator, who is an attorney in private practice.
 While attacking Kobach’s professional competency, Mann promised to run the AG's office in a non-political manner, and focus on public safety concerns and consumer protection.

 Mann initially raised more campaign funds than Kobach, drawing in $952,000 in campaign contributions since late July, while Kobach, in the same period, reported $465,000 raised.

 However, in his overwhelmingly Republican-dominated state, Kobach was narrowly elected to the post November 8, 2022, with 51% of the vote (to Mann's 49%).

+Tenure

+In 2024, Kobach sued the Biden administration for its push to replace the 9 million remaining lead pipes in the United States.
+Kobach asserted that the benefits of replacing lead pipes "may be entirely speculative."
+However, lead is toxic and the harms of lead exposure, including permanent brain damage to children, are well-established.
+Secretary of Transportation Pete Buttigieg criticized Kobach's statement, writing, "The benefit of *not being lead poisoned* is not speculative.
+It is enormous.
+And because lead poisoning leads to irreversible cognitive harm, massive economic loss, and even higher crime rates, this work represents one of the best returns on public investment ever observed."

 Political positions

+Anti-immigration views

 Kobach initially came to prominence in U.S. politics over his hardline views on immigration, and his involvement in the implementation of high-profile anti-immigration ordinances in various American towns.

-In October 2017, Kobach wrote a column in Breitbart News which said that immigrants commit a disproportionate share of crimes, and that the United States should limit the amount of immigrants admitted on a yearly basis.
+In October 2017, Kobach wrote a column in Breitbart News which said that immigrants commit a disproportionate share of crimes, and that the United States should limit the number of immigrants admitted on a yearly basis.
 According to The Kansas City Star, the claims made in the article have "been debunked by numerous studies over multiple years.
 In fact, studies have found immigrants are less likely to commit crimes than people born in the U.S." To support his claims, Kobach cited a column by Peter Gemma, who is associated with white supremacist groups and the American Holocaust denial movement.